clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

    installation process and the system will shut down.

 #.
 You will be prompted to join the :guilabel:`Stability Enhancement Program`
    as shown in figure 6.
-Press the :kbd:`Spacebar` or :kbd:`Enter` key while the cursor is in the :guilabel:`[ ]  Yes.` button to enable this functionality and then select the :guilabel:`< Next >` button to advance to the next menu item.
+Press the :kbd:`Spacebar` or :kbd:`Enter` key until the cursor appears in the :guilabel:`[ ] Yes.` button.
+Press tab to highlight :guilabel:`< Next >`, and select Enter to advance.

    .. figure:: figures/bare-metal-install-6.png
       :scale: 50 %